 Rather than serve to delegitimize the movement across the U.S. and other countries wherein menstrual hygiene products are becoming more accessible, an informed broader understanding of menstrual equity legitimates the calls for product accessibility in American workplaces and schools.

-The informed students, faculty and staff on college campuses who understand this are able to eruditely articulate the objective issues of menstrual hygiene product accessibility in our community. “[Menstrual hygiene products] are integral to the mental, emotional, and physical health of many students, and are necessary to ensure equal access to people of all genders and socioeconomic statuses,” New York University, where tampons and pads are provided in restrooms and offices throughout the city campus.
-If universities such as Duke can as a matter of sexual health, why not define tampons and pads, supplies for a biological reproductive process, as such?
+The informed students, faculty and staff on college campuses who understand this are able to eruditely articulate the objective issues of menstrual hygiene product accessibility in our community. “[Menstrual hygiene products] are integral to the mental, emotional, and physical health of many students, and are necessary to ensure equal access to people of all genders and socioeconomic statuses,” explains New York University, where tampons and pads are provided in restrooms and offices throughout the city campus.
+If universities such as Duke can provide free condoms as a matter of sexual health, why not define tampons and pads, supplies for a biological reproductive process, as such?

 It is time for dynamic and progressive institutions such as Duke University to fully recognize this mockery and act upon it.
 Community members are invited to respectfully reject the status quo and hold our institutions accountable, while recognizing the privileged position of our calls for menstrual hygiene product accessibility.
 Public spaces that choose to provide toilet paper and soap must dedicate resources to support fundamental hygienic needs of our community members.